 1 William A Kahn was possibly the first to coin the phrase psychological safety in 1990 and the concept has since been researched and developed by, among others, Harvard professor Dr Amy Edmondson.
 Not only does a high level of psychological safety improve wellbeing, but research by Google shows that it is the most important factor for high performance in teams.

-2 Minerva Engagement is now a fully accredited Associate Partner of ‘Conductor’, a statistically validated instrument, grounded in neuroscience which links how we feel with how we perform and quantifies this link in financial terms.
-If you would like to know more about how we assess, measure and improve levels of psychological safety within teams please contact email@example.com
+2 Minerva Engagement is now a fully accredited Associate Partner of ‘Conductor’, a statistically validated psychological safety assessment tool, grounded in neuroscience which links how we feel with how we perform and quantifies this link in financial terms.